Kuan Tzu's Supreme Secrets for the Global

 Than the Presidency

-Kuan Tzu, also known as "Kuan Zhong" or "Guan Tzu," was the prime minister and advisor to Duke Huan of the Chinese state of Qi.
+Kuan Tzu, also known as "Kuan Zhong" or "Guan Tzu," served as the prime minister and advisor to Duke Huan of the Chinese state of Qi.
 Despite fierce competitors, in just a few short years his diplomatic and economic strategies turned Duke Huan into the richest and most powerful man in China, and Kuan Tzu unified the nation through a strategy of peace rather than war.
-He came many years before Zun Tzu and Confucius, who both learned from this great man's strategy guide.
+He came many years before Sun Tzu and Confucius, who both learned from this great man's strategy guide.

 Despite the fact that both the Prussians and Japanese heavily relied on Kuan Tzu strategies to build their nations into superpowers, most people have never heard of this sage.

 This is despite the fact that Kuan Tzu was the world's first Keynesian-Monetarist!
 That's right ... he used Keynesian and Monetarist policies to manage the economy of his state and build it into a superpower.
 But he did it through policies that recognized the pragmatic existence of Machiavelli-like individuals who owuld oppose him, and yet they incorporated virtue.
 They melded with the Tao, or natural way of nature.